hmcts/ccd-docker/README.md

   **How to derive `OIDC_ISSUER`:**
   - Do not guess the issuer from the public discovery URL alone.
   - Decode only the JWT payload from a real access token for the target environment and inspect the `iss` claim.
+  - If additional issuers are required, derive each `OIDC_ALLOWED_ISSUERS` value from a real accepted token too.
   - Do not store or document full bearer tokens.
 Record only the derived issuer value.

   Example: